 Sir David Foskett is a former judge of the High Court, Queen’s Bench Division, a position he held from 2007 until his retirement in 2019.
 Following his retirement, he has since returned to private practice as an arbitrator and mediator.
 He is the principal author of ‘Foskett on Compromise’, the leading practitioner’s text on the settlement of litigation, the 9th edition of which was published this year.

 Sir David became a QC in 1991 and throughout his career as a barrister was involved as an advocate in a large number of high value damages claims and dealt with many during his time as a judge.
 During the latter period in practice as a barrister he also became qualified as a mediator, acting in a wide variety of cases ranging from commercial disputes to lawyer negligence to aviation accidents.
 He also became the Treasurer of Gray’s Inn in 2018.
 A fuller CV can be found here.

-Philippa Hill is a Partner in the Forensic & Investigation Services division of Grant Thornton.
-She has been a qualified accountant for nearly 20 years and is a Fellow of the Institute of Chartered Accountants in England and Wales.
+Philippa Hill is a Partner in the Forensic & Investigation Services team of Grant Thornton.
+She has been a qualified accountant for over 20 years and is a Fellow of the Institute of Chartered Accountants in England and Wales.
 Since specialising in forensic accountancy she has acted in several complex criminal and regulatory enquiries, including fraud, money-laundering and false accounting.

-She acts as expert witness or adviser, investigating and assessing the impact of contractual and regulatory breaches and negligence.
+She acts as expert witness or adviser, investigating and assessing the impact in cases of alleged contractual and regulatory breaches and professional negligence.
 Additionally, Philippa has experience as an expert determiner, being jointly engaged by both parties to resolve contractual disputes.
-She joins the panel in her personal capacity.
+She joins the Panel in her personal capacity.
 A fuller CV can be found here.

 The Panel will instruct financial, legal, and communications teams to provide support and advice to the Panel only.